Oct 25 2008

 10. What am I grateful for?

 If you want to live your best possible life, if you want to be all that you can be, or if you just want to be happier in any moment, asked this question as often as you can remember.
-When you’re in the of being grateful you can’t help but feeling good.
+When you’re in the process of being grateful you can’t help but feeling good.

 Why ask questions?